 - Education Services for Overseas Students (Registration Charges) Regulations 2021 (Cth) - Level 1Education Services for Overseas Students (Registration Charges) Regulations 2021

 - Education Services for Overseas Students (TPS Levies) Act 2012 (Cth) - Level 3The Tuition Protection Service (TPS) is an initiative of the Australian Government to assist international students whose education providers are unable to fully deliver their course of study.

 All CRICOS providers who are registered on 1 January of a year are liable to pay a TPS levy for the year.

-- Education Services for Overseas Students Regulations 2001 (Cth) - Level 1The Education Services for Overseas Students (ESOS) Regulations 2001 support the implementation of the ESOS Act 2000 by setting out in detail requirements including:
+- Education Services for Overseas Students Regulations 2019 (Cth) - Level 1This instrument is made under the Education Services for Overseas Students Act 2000

 - Electronic Transactions Act 1999 (Cth) - Level 4The Electronic Transactions Act 1999 ensures that a transaction under a Commonwealth law will not be invalid simply because it was conducted through electronic communication.

 - Electronic Transactions Act 2000 (NSW) - Level 3The object of this Act is to provide a regulatory framework that recognises the importance of the information economy to the future economic and social prosperity of Australia, facilitates the use of electronic transactions, promotes business and community confidence in the use of electronic transactions, and enables business and the community to use electronic communications in their dealings with government.

 - ELICOS Standards 2018 (Cth) - Level 1Standards made under subsection 176B(1) of the Education Services for Overseas Students Act 2000.